stangwin/VONE_Dev/replit.md

-# Vantix CRM Application
+# VONE CRM Application

 ## Overview

-This is the Vantix Customer Relationship Management (CRM) application built as a frontend-focused web application with a hybrid architecture.
+This is the VONE Customer Relationship Management (CRM) application built as a frontend-focused web application with a hybrid architecture.
 The application serves as a customer management system allowing users to track and manage customer information and interactions.

 The current implementation uses a client-side localStorage database for data persistence, but includes infrastructure for migrating to a Postgres database with Drizzle ORM when needed.